LocalTensor Constructor

 T

-• Applicable to the prototype of the Pipe programming framework, supporting the basic data types and TensorTrait type.
+• This parameter is applicable to the prototype of the pipe programming framework and supports basic data types and the TensorTrait type.

-• Applicable to the prototype of static tensor programming.
-The following data types are supported:
+• This parameter is applicable to the prototype of static tensor programming and supports the following data types:

 // Only basic data types are supported.